Long live your logo!

 3. Small capital: on the other hand, the use of only small capital (lowercase letters).
 For a playful and accessible effect.

-Logo color (s)
+Logo colour (s)

 Additional elements